Get in touch

 Requests were shown across multiple views.

 When a request came in, employees had to decide whether to respond or let someone else handle it.
 The interface gave them nothing to make that decision.
+Customers were left waiting.

 Option 1: Adding in progress cards